jknaudt21/Option-Scraper-BlackScholes/README.md

 - Underlying stock dividend yield
 - Underlying stock implied volatility (this is the best proxy for a stock's volatility)

+Multiple runs will be stacked on top of each other

 Almost all data is scraped from Yahoo Finance, with the exception of implied volatility, which is scraped from AlphaQuery

 ## Usage